mamonaco1973/active-directory-intro/README.md

 ## AWS Active Directory Solution Summary

 ### Service Used
-**AWS Managed Microsoft AD** provides a fully managed Active Directory service within your **VPC**, allowing you to run directory-aware workloads without having to deploy and manage your own domain controllers.
+**AWS Directory Service** provides a fully managed Active Directory service within your **VPC**, allowing you to run directory-aware workloads without having to deploy and manage your own domain controllers.

 ### Key Components
 - **VPC and Subnets:** AD deployed across multiple Availability Zones for redundancy.